top of page

 FAQs

-Intake form and consent forms will be sent to the patient to fill out and bring to PinPoint PT, or will be provided at the initial session.
+Intake form and consent forms will be posted to the patient’s PT Everywhere account to complete before the initial evaluation.
 The initial examination will include a history taking of the patient's present function, possible deficits and functional goals that they want to achieve with physical therapy.
-It is PinPoint PT's goal to get to know each patient at an individual level to further assist in a customized plan of care.
+It is Pin-Point PT's goal to get to know each patient at an individual level to further assist in a customized plan of care.

 Dry needling is a minimally invasive therapy technique which can help stimulate blood flow to sore muscles, tendons, and trigger points.
 There is also a central effect on the body, helping calm down irritated nerves.
 Dry needling usually draws no blood and is minimally painful, though soreness afterwards is common.